Course Code: wgp

 There's nothing magical about preparing a grant request, but in this lesson, you will learn some easy and fun tricks of trade that will help you with all sorts of writing projects, even those beyond grant proposals.
 And you will learn special ways to practice these tricks.

 People who work for causes that they believe in will often care about those causes in a very special and personal way.
 But grantors, who deal with literally thousands of institutions and causes, have a rather different way of thinking about them.
 In this lesson, you will put yourself in their shoes.
 And in the process, you will learn a great way to describe your own cause to anyone.

-Now that you have tried on your grantor’s shoes, let's talk about why those grantors look for certain kinds of information and documents.
+Now that you have tried on your grantor's shoes, it's time to talk about why those grantors look for certain kinds of information and documents.
 You will learn what these documents are, so you can dig them out and be ready to supply them when you prepare a grant request.

 There are lots of interesting things to know about each individual nonprofit organization, but all nonprofits share one thing: They're not in it to for the money.
 Generally, you can measure a good business by its bottom line—whether it makes money or not.
 But how do you measure the effectiveness of a nonprofit that needs money?
 In this lesson, you will start to look into it.

 The hunt for funding sources is the eternal game of hide and seek that grant writers have to consider.
 How do you find sources that might be appropriate for you?
 This lesson will point you toward the most effective research tools available.

 Once you find some foundations that you think might be a good fit for your cause, how do you choose among a field that might include hundreds?
 In this lesson, you will learn different ways to sift through these foundations, and in the course of this process, you may unearth sources you haven't even considered.

 You have looked at all the possible charitable foundations that fit your cause, but don't stop there.
 What about the corporate world?
 Corporations have foundations, but they also have other ways of giving.
 This lesson focuses on packaging your projects for corporations.